jjiangweilan/Dynamic-Army-Prediction/README.md

 1.Launch Microsoft Excel and click on the parsed .txt file and select “import” to display the Text Import Wizard.

-2. Select “Fixed Width” and click “Next”.
+2.Select “Fixed Width” and click “Next”.

 3.Click on the line in the data preview to create the necessary field break lines.
 Each break line should be created to separate one field from the other, then click “Next”.